Twenty something years I’ve lived in this place

 Visits by Californian ‘roaches:

-In more trouble as I am again floored.
+In more trouble as again I am floored.

-Big buggers on time as summer approaches.
+Big buggers this time as summer approaches.

 They’d manage to knock me down with a smack